 Waller, Ian.
 My Ancestor was an Agricultural Labourer, Society of Genealogists (2010).
 [ISBN: 9781903462980]

-Invaluable Group Ltd. - though aimed principally at providing art and antique auction data, this site provides a searchable index to information, in some cases extensive, about "500,000 international artists".
+- Though aimed principally at providing art and antique auction data, The Invaluable Group's Artists Database (archived copy) provides a searchable index to information, in some cases extensive, about "500,000 international artists".
 (And the facility for searching on objects can be used to look for placename information.)

 Frank, M. and Brownstone, David M. Clothiers (A Volume in the Work Throughout History Series), Facts on File Publications (1987).
 [ISBN 0-8160-1442-6] [Covers: Cloth Finishers, Fiber Workers, Hatters, Milliners, Shoemakers & Other Leatherworkers, Spinners, Tailors & Dressmakers and Weavers]

 We all have the occasional "black-sheep" in our families.
 This publication may help us to document their careers:-

 D.T.
 Hawkins.
 Criminal Ancestors: A Guide to Historical Crime Records in England and Wales.
 Stroud, Alan Sutton, 1992, 458 pp. ISBN 0 86299 817 4.

 - Smuggler's Britain - extensive information about smuglers and their haunts.

 - National Archives Leaflet: The Coastguard